Bal Assessment WA

 BAL FZ - +$50,000 to $150,000

 Once you have determined your bushfire attack level rating (BAL) then you can ask your builder to outline the different costs associated with the ratings.
-Please email us any information that your builders has, we are currently making a list of different builders and the costs they have to comply with the bushfire attack levels
+Please email us any information that your builders has given you, we are currently making a list of different builders and the costs they have to comply with all bushfire attack levels

 BAL rating Flame zone and BAL 40 explained